tews-code/operating-system-in-1000-lines/website/en/05-hello-world.md

 `println!` macro takes a format string, and the values to be embedded in the output.
 For example, `println!("1 + 2 = {}", 1 + 2)` will display `1 + 2 = 3`.

 While `println!` bundled in the Rust standard library, it is not provided in the `core` Rust library, so we will need to implement this.
-Specifically, we'll implement a `println!` and a "print!" which does not add a new line character.
+Specifically, we'll implement a `println!` and a `print!` (which does not add a new line character).

 Since we'll use `println!` in applications too, let's create a new package `common` for code shared between the kernel and userland.